Skip to main content

 • If one of you is a foreign national, there are additional documents to bring.

-How to Give Notice: Step 1
+How to Give Notice of Marriage: Step by Step Guide

 You can call or email your local register office to make the appointment.
 Some may ask you to email through certain documents before they accept a booking.

-How to Give Notice: Step 2
+Step 2

 Your local register office will be able to advise you of what to do if this is the case.

-How to Give Notice: Step 3
+Step 3

-Attend your appointment with the Superintendent Registrar at your register office.
+Attend your appointment with the superintendent registrar at your register office.
 They will go through all the documentation you have brought and check that you are legally free to marry and understand what you are agreeing to.

-The Registrar then issues authority for the marriage and the notice is put on display for public views in the register office.
+The registrar then issues authority for the marriage and the notice is put on display for public views in the register office.
 A statutory waiting period of 28 full days after your notice has been issued is observed before a ceremony can take place in England and Wales.

 The point of the period between the notice of intention and the wedding ceremony is so that anyone with strong grounds for objecting to the marriage can do so.
 Strong grounds might be that one partner is not legally divorced from a previous partner, the partners are too closely related, one person is being coerced or entering into the marriage without full understanding, or they are not of an age when they can give consent freely.